 No repayments were made from the share premium account to the shareholders during 2024.

-During the year 2023, the Board of Managers decided to repay at an amount of EUR 393,232 out of the share premium account to its shareholders.
+During the year 2023, the Board of Managers decided to make repayments for total amount of EUR 393,232 out of the share premium account to its shareholder.

 Capital contribution